Paradise Garage: Physical space

 After 11 years of operation, The Garage's lease ended on October 1, 1987.
-The building later reverted to use as truck depot by Verizon Communications.
+The building later was adapted for use as truck depot by Verizon Communications.
 In April 2018, it was demolished and replaced by high-rise luxury condominiums.

 Culture

 The Garage was largely modeled on David Mancuso's private invitation-only DJ parties at The Loft.
-Admission to the club was only available to members and their guests, with an interview process used to select members.
+Admission to the club was only available to members and their guests with an interview process used to select members.
 In order to avoid New York City restrictions on bar and restaurant hours-of-operation, snacks and beverages were freely available to patrons and no liquor was served.
-These measures allowed the club to stay open afterhours, often until 10:00 AM or even later the following day.
+These measures allowed the club to stay open after hours, often until 10:00 AM or even later the following day.

 In contrast to its well-known contemporary Studio 54, The Garage fostered a distinctly no-frills, egalitarian atmosphere, as reminisced by one of its former dancers:

-The club hosted a number of charity events, benefitting organizations like Gay Men's Health Crisis (GMHC) and U.S. Fund for UNICEF.
+The club hosted a number of charity events, benefiting organizations like Gay Men's Health Crisis (GMHC) and U.S. Fund for UNICEF.
 As of 2008, the Paradise Garage trademark is owned by GMHC.

 Music

 Paradise Garage was an epicenter for early pioneers of dance music under the curation of resident DJ Larry Levan.
 The unique and eclectic styles of disco and dance music featured at the Garage gave rise to descriptive encompassing terms like New York house, "garage", "garage style", and "garage classic" (to describe a record that was made famous at, or associated with, the club).

 Although the term "garage music" (not to be confused with UK garage) does not exclusively mean house music, the latter saw extensive development and promotion among Levan and his contemporaries, Frankie Knuckles and Nicky Siano.
-Nonetheless, these DJs played all kinds of music at Paradise Garage so long as it was danceable; for example, The Clash and The Police, as well as traditional "disco" artists like Gwen Guthrie and Sylvester.
+Nonetheless, these DJ's played all kinds of music at Paradise Garage so long as it was danceable; for example, The Clash and The Police, as well as traditional "disco" artists like Gwen Guthrie and Sylvester.

-Among those who benefitted from what became known as "The Garage Sound" or "Garage Music" was Mel Cheren, a partial-backer of the club and owner of New York label West End Records.
+Among those who benefited from what became known as "The Garage Sound" or "Garage Music" was Mel Cheren, a partial-backer of the club and owner of New York label West End Records.
 West End's successes included such hits as "Sessomatto" by Sessa Matto, "Hot Shot" by Karen Young, "Heartbeat" by Taana Gardner (remixed by Levan), "Do It to the Music" by Raw Silk, and "Don't Make Me Wait" by the Peech Boys (produced by Levan).
 West End Records folded for a number of years, then re-opened in the late 1990s and released one of Levan's DJ sets recorded live at the Garage.

 Paradise Garage Top 100

-In the 2000 book Last Night A DJ Saved My Life by Bill Brewster and Frank Broughton, a chart was detailed that listed the "Top 100" of the Paradise Garage, selected by "The Committee".
-It is unclear whether this list represents the hundred most played songs at the club or the hundred fan-favorite/DJ favorite tracks.
+In the 2000 book Last Night A DJ Saved My Life by Bill Brewster and Frank Broughton, a chart was detailed that listed the "Top 100" of the Paradise Garage, selected by "The Committee", ostensibly detailing the hundred most iconic tracks associated with the club.